Russ (rapper): Musical style and influences

-Russ's early inspirations were G-Unit, 50 Cent and Eminem.
+Russ's early inspirations were G-Unit, 50 Cent, and Eminem.

 He produced beats for around six years before he attempted to record himself rapping.
 Russ is known for his songs being produced, mixed, mastered, engineered, written, and performed by himself.
 Most of his songs contain hip hop and R&B elements, while combining rapping and singing on the hook.
 His style has been described by Uproxx as a "raspy, hardbody rap flow, and lilting, almost drunken singing voice".

 Controversy

 On September 11, 2017, after a show, Russ tweeted a picture depicting him in a shirt with writing on it that said: "How much xans and lean do you have to do before you realize you're a fucking loser".
 The tweet caused controversy, and led to numerous responses from other music artists.
-Chicago rapper Fredo Santana responded to the tweet, stating: "Until I can stop thinking bout my dead homies an the trauma I been thru in my life that's when I'll stop".
+Late Chicago rapper Fredo Santana responded to the tweet, stating: "Until I can stop thinking bout my dead homies an the trauma I been thru in my life that's when I'll stop".

 Following the controversy, the phrase "fuck Russ" became a commonly referenced phrase and meme.
 On June 6, 2018, after rappers Lil Pump and J. Cole settled their issues in an interview, Lil Pump tweeted "ME & J COLE COOL NOW SO NOW ITS FUCK RUSS".

 Personal life

-Russ has two different eye colors, a condition known as heterochromia; his left eye is dark-brown and his right is light-brown.
+Russ has two different eye colors, a condition known as heterochromia; his left eye is dark brown, and his right is light brown.